rosell-dk/webp-express/README.md

 - Enable of the *Create an additional cached version for WebP image support* option

 *3. Let rise in a warm place until doubled*
 *WebP Express* creates *webp* images on need basis.
-It needs page visits in order to do the convertions .
+It needs page visits in order to do the conversions .
 Bulk conversion is on the roadmap, but until then, you need to visit all pages of relevance.
 You can either do it manually, let your visitors do it (that is: wait a bit), or, if you are on linux, you can use `wget` to grab your website:

 ```
 wget -e robots=off -r -np -w 2 http://www.example.com